-The Solar District Cup class of 2022-2023 has multiple divisions.
+The Solar District Cup Class of 2023-2024 has multiple divisions.
 Each team's effort centers on a distinct use case of a real-world, mixed-use district or campus interested in pursuing distributed energy solutions.

-The Solar District Cup would not be able to provide real-world district and campus use cases without the collaboration of our Solar District Cup class of 2022-2023 use case partners and their willingness to share valuable data with the student teams.
+The Solar District Cup would not be able to provide real-world district and campus use cases without the collaboration of our use case partners and their willingness to share valuable data with the student teams.